docker/awesome-compose/wordpress-mysql/README.md

-## Wordpress with MySQL
+## WordPress with MySQL
-This example defines one of the basic setups for Wordpress.
+This example defines one of the basic setups for WordPress.
 More details on how this works can be found on the official [wordpress image page](https://hub.docker.com/_/wordpress).

 Project structure: